 4 Day Intensive Lead Seminar

-Senior SJMG Guide Mark Miller has been teaching climbers to lead water ice for over a decade and has developed an incredible curriculum for the aspiring water ice leader.
+Senior SJMG Guides have been teaching climbers to lead water ice for over a decade and have developed an incredible curriculum for the aspiring water ice leader.
 Utilizing the benefits of a small group setting, participants will be able to increase their confidence and push into more difficult ice grades with grace and style.

 The 4 day Ice Leader’s Seminar begins with a solid review of fundamental movement technique and then moves quickly into more technical skills, practice exercises, and instructor demos.
 Participants will transition through mock leads well within their ability as the instructor climbs next to them and evaluates protection and technique.

 If you are serious about being an elegant and efficient ice leader, leading ice climbs with style and flow, and want to avoid the “kickin’ chicken” technique, then this is the course for you.
 Days will be packed full of instruction and information, as well as tons of hands-on application time.

 - belays, rappels, and transitions

 - route selection, route finding, and route planning

 - multi-pitch climbs

 The whole experience with Mark Miller was pretty amazing.
 He definitely lives up to his hype and if you climb with him you will very quickly realize why he is one of the most requested guides at San Juan Mountain Guides. – Ryan S. Private Ice & Ice Leader’s Seminar 2013